 No faculty member may commit domestic violence, dating violence or intimate partner violence, on or off campus.
-Consistent with the definition in California law, Health & Safety Code 124250 (a), such "violence" means the infliction or threat of physical harm against past or present intimate partners, and includes physical, sexual, and psychological abuse against the partner, that is a part of a pattern of assaultive, coercive, and controlling behaviors directed at achieving compliance from or control over, that partner.
-"Partner" means a person who is a spouse or former spouse, a cohabitant or former cohabitant , a person with whom he or she has a child, or with whom he or she has, or had, a dating or engagement relationship.
+Such "violence" means the infliction or threat of physical harm against past or present intimate partners, and includes physical, sexual, and psychological abuse against the partner, that is assaultive, coercive, and controlling behaviors directed at achieving compliance from or control over, that partner.
+"Partner" means a person who is a spouse or former spouse, a cohabitant or former cohabitant, a person with whom he or she has a child, or with whom he or she has, or had, a dating or engagement relationship.